ConversoVincenzo/TomatoProject/README.md

 >n.b do not move the files in the directory

 At the end of the program you will have file "result+timestamp+.xlsx" in the files directory with your results.

+ATTENTION!

+The sound for the Timer may be too loud.